 Founded in 1994 by poet Robert and Adrienne Trammell, with a group of prominent Dallas writers, WordSpace has presented programs with poets, prose writers, songwriters, playwrights, and performance artists across the broadest possible interdisciplinary spectrum.
 WordSpace was determined to offer unique programs with multi-cultural diversity and to encourage local artists by offering a paid honorarium.
 As WordSpace became a recognized literary leader, it expanded its scope to include ticketed celebrity-writer events, educational programs, and youth outreach.
 In addition, WordSpace was among the first literary organizations to produce webcam readings with writers from countries around the globe and the first literary organization in Texas to highlight the significance of songwriters and musicians, especially native Texas singer/songwriters, as an integral part of “imaginative language.”
 WordSpace has produced numerous literary festivals in Dallas and grown from an organization producing a dozen events a year to now producing over 50 and work with over a dozen partners in city-wide venues.

 Our Board of Directors are working writers and educators, with extensive national and international professional and artistic network ties.
 We remain devoted to Robert Trammell’s programming perspectives highlighting contemporary thought, human rights values and sustainable environment through all genre-representation.
-Multicultural diversity, explorations in imaginative language, and interdisciplinary cross pollination continues to characterize WordSpace programming.
+Multicultural equity, explorations in imaginative language, and interdisciplinary cross pollination continues to characterize WordSpace programming.